-Another important general method for designing stable algorithms is re-sampling.
+Another important general method for designing stable algorithms is resampling.
 In \cite{buhlmann2002analyzing}, it has been shown that the bootstrap-aggregating (bagging) method can turn unstable algorithms such as decision trees into stable ones.
 Similar bagging ideas are also used in stability-based variable selection \citep{meinshausen2010stability,liu2010stability}.
-A more systematic study of bagging and re-sampling methods for algorithmic stability in the context of predictive inference has been initiated in \cite{soloff2024bagging,soloff2024stability}.
+A more systematic study of bagging and resampling methods for algorithmic stability in the context of predictive inference has been initiated in \cite{soloff2024bagging,soloff2024stability}.